-The title is a nod to the 1995 film, the story of an intense clash between two diametrically opposed personalities.
 Our two heroes are polar opposites in every respect: physically, psychologically and socially.
 Gene Hackman, the vessel’s commanding officer, an old sea dog with over two decades in the navy and a worn-out marriage under his belt, intends to see orders carried out, even if they were cut off.
 He is, in his own words, “simple-minded,” the human paradox of a man navigating a maze of technology that would make any simpleton’s head spin, however much he admires marine vessels.
 Of course, our analysis could go so far as to conjure up this remarkably dual-natured creature, a “seafaring ape,” not quite on par with the high-tech tool he commands as a master mariner, but also not quite a true primate, if only because he is aware of the inherent differences in their nature.
 But now let’s leave the far extreme of the black-white binary and bring our attention to Executive Officer Denzel Washington: married, father of two, pet dog, the perfect family life.
 He wants to project calm and, although he passes the commander’s test by not trying to impress him during the dive (the cigar scene), nature comes back to bite him through a phantom porthole.
 Our executive officer is a thinker who considers all the angles before jumping in, and likes the sound of his own voice.
+This difference manifests itself during a surreptitious transmitter failure…the order from Headquarters to confirm the launch of a ballistic missile is interrupted.
+We witness two conflicting interpretations: one is the execution of the missile launch; the other is that it is put on hold until the order is received in full.
+This is by no means a cosmetic decision but a nuclear potential.
+Through a series of counter-orders and abuse of power, the crew is held hostage by this interminable wait, only to finally receive the order, true papal bull, to abandon the launch.

 The stage is nearly set when suddenly, out of the streaming mess of news, a tantalizing detail catches my eye.
 Another role-reversed clash from history that this duo seems to mirror: our intellectual is black while our simple-minded one is white, coming as a shock to a viewer used to seeing the opposite since time immemorial.
 But the climax of the deeper issue comes only at the end of this drama.
 The commander – the white man – recognizes the leadership ability of his executive officer – the black man – and recommends him to his superiors to take his place.
 The judges immediately approve this request.
 Promising…